gvwilson/sensibleadventures/voyage/voyage.md

 The next six centuries were no harder for Ruuda than they were for many other parts of Cherne, but it is not polite to say that within earshot of Ruudians.
-While kingdoms and empires rose and fell elsewhere, the Pale Remainder's grip on the land north of the Helada Mountains was as cold as strong as steel and as cold as ice.
+While kingdoms and empires rose and fell elsewhere, the Pale Remainder's grip on the land north of the Helada Mountains was as strong as steel and as cold as ice.
 Accustomed as they were to heroes with Angelic powers, the gens of the time simply had no conception that "mere mundanes" could defeat a magical foe.

 Many scholars have overlooked this last point, failing to recognize<sup>See for example Ld.
 Armenda Denys Calçaere's *[On Immediate and Extraneous Causes in